 Beware of Hidden Holiday Costs

-According to the National Retail Federation, average spending per shopper this holiday season is expected to reach $805, but not all purchases end up wrapped under the tree.
+According to the National Retail Federation, average spending per shopper this holiday season is expected to reach $796 (a slight decline from $805 in 2015,) but not all purchases end up wrapped under the tree.
 Even consumers who regularly

 track their expenses and calculate credit card payments may be scratching their heads in January, wondering where all their money went.
 Beware these hidden holiday costs.

-Twinkling icicle lights can create the feeling of a magical winter wonderland¬—until you get the utilities bill.
+Twinkling icicle lights can create the feeling of a magical winter wonderland — until you get the utility bill.
 Add all the extra dishwasher runs from your holiday entertaining and the laundry from the guest room sheets, and you could be paying for a big jump in energy usage over the course of the season.

-SAM smart tip: Make sure the dishwasher is full before running and consolidate laundry into larger loads.
+SAM smart tip: To avoid spikes in energy-related holiday costs, make sure the dishwasher is full before running and consolidate laundry into larger loads.
 Switch to LED outdoor lights, which use 1/50th the electricity of conventional lights and last up to 30 years.

-Decking the halls can take a bite out of your holiday budget, particularly if you buy new decorations each season or purchase disposable items such as a Christmas tree, fresh garlands, or wreaths.
-Holiday-themed dishes, linens, and baubles also can ratchet up spending.
+Decking the halls can add a lot to your holiday costs, particularly if you buy new decorations each season or purchase disposable items such as a Christmas tree, fresh garlands or wreaths.
+Holiday-themed dishes, linens and baubles also can ratchet up spending.

 SAM smart tip: Participate in ornament exchanges with friends and co-workers and limit other purchases to a few things that you truly will treasure.
 Replace a cut tree with a potted one that can be planted later and choose reusable wreaths made of long-lasting materials such as fabric or woven branches.

 Finding the perfect present is only the beginning of holiday spending.
 Packing materials and shipping often cost more than the gift itself.
 Many retailers participate in